rob-Hitchens/OrderStatisticsTree/README.md

 ## License

-Copyright (c) Rob Hitchens. the MIT License
+Copyright (c), 2019, Rob Hitchens.
+The MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal